-In Algorithm~\ref{alg:tangles_main} we present the main loop for the algorithm described in Section~\ref{sub:alg_tangles}.
+In Algorithm~\ref{alg:tangles_main}, we present the main loop for the algorithm.
 Supposed we are given an agreement parameter $a$ and a family of cuts $\Partitions = \{P_i = \{A_i, A_i^\complement\}\}_i$ each of which has cost $\CostUpper_i \in \R$.
-We order $\Partitions$ according to their cost $\CostUpper_i$ and then we iteratively try to add all the cuts.
-We terminate when either we cannot add a cut or when we run out of cuts.
+We order $\Partitions$ according to their cost $\CostUpper_i$, and then we iteratively try to add all the cuts.
+We terminate when either we cannot add a cut consistently or when we run out of cuts.

-For each tangle $\tau$ that we have identified as non-maximal, we try to add both orientations of a new cut $P$ to $\tau$.
-Each orientation produce a potential new tangle $\tau'$.
+\underline{Consistency check:} For each tangle $\tau$ that we have identified as non-maximal, we try to add both orientations of a new cut $P$ to $\tau$.
+Each orientation produces a potential new tangle $\tau'$.
 We now need to check if $\tau'$ is consistent.
-The consistency of $\tau'$ can be checked by checking the consistency of the \textit{core} of $\tau'$, i.e. the set of all the inclusion minimal sets in $\tau'$.
+We can check the consistency of $\tau'$ by checking the consistency of the \textit{core} of $\tau'$, that is the set of most restricting bipartitions: the set of all the inclusion minimal sets in $\tau'$.
 This is sufficient since if we have $A, A', B, C$ such that $A' \subseteq A$, then

-Therefore if the core of a tangle is consistent so is the tangle.
-If $\tau'$ is consistent then we add it as a left or right child in the tree.
+Therefore, if a tangle's core is consistent, so is the tangle.
+If $\tau'$ is consistent, we add it as a left or right child in the tree.
 Which side depends on the orientation that created $\tau'$, left for $A$ and right for $A^\complement$.
-Subsequently we mark that it was possible to extend $\tau$.
-If neither orientation can be added we return that $\tau$ cannot be extended.
+Subsequently, we marked that it was possible to extend $\tau$.
+If neither orientation can be added, we cannot extend $\tau$ and return.

 In Algorithm~\ref{alg:add_to_tangle} we show how to add a new orientation $A$ to a tangle $\tau$.
-To do so we first add $A$ to the specification of $\tau$ and then we update the core of $\tau$ if it is necessary.
+To do so, we first add $A$ to the specification of $\tau$, then update the core of $\tau$ if necessary.